H1steria/OpenEQ/README.md

 **BlackPlayer:** Hamburger menu → Audio → Equalizer → "Default Equalizer"

+The "Attach To Global Mix" option is not available on all devices (it's technically a deprecated Android function, but still works on many devices and can be useful).
+Enabling this is required for the equalizer to function with some apps such as VLC, but this is devicce-specific.

 ### Features in development: ###

  - Presets for different music styles

 ### Known limitations/issues: ###

- - Only detects media streams starting after activating the equalizer
+ - Only detects media streams starting after activating the equalizer (when "Attach To Global Mix" not enabled)
- - Doesn't work with all apps - some apps don't notify the system when starting a media stream, and so the equalizer can't attach to them (see [Media Player Configuration](#media-player-configuration))
+ - Doesn't work with all apps - some apps don't notify the system when starting a media stream, and so the equalizer can't attach to them (see [Compatibility](#Compatibility))
  - Requires Android 8.0 or higher

 ### Contributing: ###